 Furthermore, conflicts and terrorism are occurring more frequently and they are becoming even more serious issues.
-Preventing conflicts and terrorism, and efforts to build peace, as well as efforts to foster democratization, and to protect dependent on the outside world for resources, energy and food, will proactively contribute to the stability and development of developing countries through its ODA.
-This correlates closely with assuring Japan's security and prosperity and promoting the welfare of its people.
-In particular, it is essential that Japan make efforts to enhance economic partnership and vitalize exchange with other Asian countries with which it has particularly close relations.
+Preventing conflicts and terrorism, and efforts to build peace, as well as efforts to foster democratization, and to protect human rights and the dignity of individuals have become major issues inherent to the stability and development of the international community.